 If you join part 1 of the Register, we will get an idea of the self-build plots needed in Allerdale, and will keep you up to date on future developments.
-We are building up a plot-matching service which holds details of plots with planning permission that the current owner does not want to develop.
-We also offer support and advice on funding opportunities, including the Self-build and Custom Housebuilding Grant.
+We also offer support and advice on funding opportunities, including the Self-build and Custom Housebuilding Grant .

 To apply for entry to the Self-Build and Custom Housebuilding register, please complete the appropriate form.